-Individual therapy: All of our patients meet one-on-one with a therapist at least once or twice per week.
+Individual therapy: All of our patients meet one-on-one with a therapist.
 During these sessions individuals can take the time to delve deeper into the emotions that may have led to the development of self-harm.
 Therapists will often use cognitive behavioral therapy to help patients identify their negative thoughts and replace them with more positive ways of viewing the world.

 Group therapy: Group sessions are held on a daily basis starting each morning with a morning goals group and ending with a group to recap the day.
 Throughout the day individuals may also attend groups focused on coping skills, life skills, medication management, and mental health education.

-Family involvement: Family therapy is an essential part of the treatment process and family members are encouraged to come at least twice a week through the duration of their loved one’s stay.
+Family involvement: Family therapy is an essential part of the treatment process and family members are encouraged to visit throughout the duration of their loved one’s stay.
 Family members will get a chance to learn more about why their loved one self-harms and ways in which they can be more supportive.

 In addition to traditional therapeutic methods we offer a number of experiential programs which you will most likely participate in.
 They include some of the following: